kulakvt/vt-student-mailer/README.md

 # Sending your Messages

-When you execute the program, you will be prompted for some additional information before your messages can be sent.
+When you execute the program in one of the message sending modes, you will be prompted for some additional information before your messages can be sent.
 You will have the opportunity to double check information and re-enter if needed.
 You will be asked for:

 1. Your Gmail address, including the @gmaildomain.com part of the address
 2. Your Gmail app password
 3. A subject line for your email message

+You must complete all of these fields.
 Once you provide this information, the software will start sending messages provided the email address and password information was correct and input files were properly formatted.
-Output will let you know as messages are being sent.
+Default output will let you know as individual messages are being sent.
 They will appear in your Gmail outbox, and replies will go to your address.

 # Use Cases